Pinterest

 • 2 tablespoons (28 grams) instant vanilla pudding powder

-• 2 tablespoons (16 grams) powdered sugar
+• 2 tablespoons (16 grams) powdered sugar, as needed

 Instructions: